rabbitmq/rabbitmq-website/site/windows-quirks.md

  * Install the RabbitMQ Windows service using `.\rabbitmq-service.bat install`
  * Start the RabbitMQ Windows service using `.\rabbitmq-service.bat start`
- * Verify what port being used for inter-node and CLI tool communication:
+ * Verify what port is being used for inter-node and CLI tool communication:

 <pre class="lang-bash">
 epmd -names